Lemon Cinnamon Water Recipe & Benefits

 FAQs

-There is no definitive proof that cinnamon water is good for weight loss, those some studies have linked weight loss and cinnamon.
+There is no definitive proof that cinnamon water is good for weight loss or weight management, though some studies have linked weight loss and cinnamon.

 Cinnamon supplementation has been found to lower blood glucose levels and lead to better blood sugar regulation.
-Balanced blood sugar is a key component of maintaining a healthy weight, so in this way, cinnamon water may be helpful for weight loss.
+Balanced blood sugar is a key component of maintaining a healthy weight, so in this way, cinnamon water may be a healthy drink helpful for weight loss and improved insulin sensitivity.

 In addition, cinnamon is anti-inflammatory.
 Lowering inflammation may also contribute to healthy weight maintenance or a slimmer appearance.